Alaska Pipeline

 - The pipeline is 800 miles long and four feet in diameter, so the

-total surface area is quite large.
+total surface area is quite large, around 1200 acres or two square miles.

 - The outdoor temperature in winter can drop to -90°F, and the thermal